hugejile/simplenote/README.md

-# SimpleNote
+# Simple Note

 Very simple key/value note, base on raycast LocationStorage Cache.
+The note content can be paste to app without save to Clipboard.